Ethorbit/nzc-docker/README.md

 Open them and change their values as needed.

 ## Optimizing
-Everything runs on a single machine, so edit: `.limits.env` and change which CPU cores each service runs off of.
+Everything runs on a single machine, so edit: `.limits.env`

+**Warning: if Docker is installed on a partition, you need to set the DISK manually or containers can't start/stop**

+IO limits are applied only to the disk device set by `DISK`.
+This is because all IO heavy operations take place in volumes, and there is (or should only be) one disk for volumes.

+Change which CPU cores each service runs off of.
 It is already optimized for a 2 core system by default.
 Keep in mind that Garry's Mod and Sven Co-op are single-threaded.

-Note that IO limits, RAM limits, and CPU weights are already configured in the yaml files with no variables provided, they should already be optimized well enough.
+Note that IO speed limits, RAM limits, and CPU weights are already configured in the yaml files with no variables provided, they should already be optimized well enough.

-IO limits are applied only to the disk device set by `DISK`.
-This is because all IO heavy operations take place in volumes, and there is (or should only be) one disk for volumes.

 ## Configuring